supa2/Automaton/The-Atm_comparator-machine.md

 void cmp_callback( int v, int up, int idx_threshold, int v_threshold )
 {
-  // Do something when a threshold is crossed
+  // Do something when one of the thresholds is crossed }
-}

 void setup()